lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 Gerrit Branch Lock
 ------------------

 Job submits a patch to lock or unlock a project's branch.

-This should only be loaded once, as "ci-management-gerrit-branch-lock" (or "ci-management" equivalent).
-That job will process lock/unlock requests for all projects and all branches.
+This job will process lock/unlock requests for all projects and all branches and does not need to have per-project configuration.

 :Template Names:
     - {project-name}-gerrit-branch-lock